Our Origin Story: A Recovering Community

 of Greenville, CA.

-Driven by the urgency to rebuild fire-devastated communities, Mosaic Timber was launched to manufacture CLT panels for homes in Greenville and beyond.
+Mosaic Timber was launched to manufacture CLT panels for buildings in Greenville and beyond.

 01